OHDSI/Achilles/README.md

   ?createConnectionDetails
   ```
   Currently "sql server", "oracle", "postgresql", and "redshift" are supported as dbms.
-  "cdmVersion" can be either 4 or 5.
+  "cdmVersion" can be either 4 or 5 (note that some Achilles features are only implemented for version 5).

 5. To use [AchillesWeb](https://github.com/OHDSI/AchillesWeb) to explore the Achilles statistics, you must first export the statistics to JSON files:
   ```r